 - meaningful use of electronic health records (EHRs) and, specifically, the Medicare EHR Incentive Program;

 - the Electronic Prescribing Incentive Program;

 The summary also includes details on financial implications for physicians not prepared to comply with the Oct.
 1 2014, scheduled implementation of the ICD-10-CM code set for outpatient diagnosis coding.

 In addition, the Academy has created a number of patient-centered medical home (PCMH) resources to help family physicians understand and implement the PCMH model of care.

-For example, an updated PCMH checklist(2 page PDF) captures the key principles of the PCMH model of care, which public and private payers are beginning to embrace and recognize in their payment methodologies.
+For example, an updated PCMH checklist(0 bytes) captures the key principles of the PCMH model of care, which public and private payers are beginning to embrace and recognize in their payment methodologies.